cnthiesen/quantum-innovation-challenge/resources.md

 ## Python

-Programming expertise is not required, but at least beginner Python programming experience is recommended for participation in code-focused projects of the hackathon.
+Programming expertise is not required, but at least beginner Python programming experience is recommended for participation in code-focused projects of the challenge.
 For those looking for a brief, interactive refresher on Python programming, see the GitHub Classroom assignment from the first section on this page.
-For those without prior Python experience, we recommend you complete an introductory Python course in preparation for the hackathon.
+For those without prior Python experience, we recommend you complete an introductory Python course in preparation for the challenge.
 Some resources are listed below:

 <table>
     <tr>